cigrainger/blog/content/introducing_explorer.md

 ## Background

 When I first heard about the [`Nx`](https://dashbit.co/blog/nx-numerical-elixir-is-now-publicly-available) project, I was thrilled.
 At [Amplified](https://amplified.ai), we've been using Elixir in production since 2018.
 We switched over to [`LiveView`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html) in early 2020 and haven't looked back.
+We really love working with Elixir.

 And we do deep learning.
 A bunch of it.
-I'm endlessly grateful to all the folks who have made the Python machine learning ecosystem as robust as it is, but... it's painful.
+And I'm endlessly grateful to all the folks who have made the Python machine learning ecosystem as robust as it is, but... it's painful.
 We don't have teams dedicated to different languages.
 With the machine learning, it's just me.
 I think there are objective reasons why Python is problematic for machine learning.
-I'm not the only one.
+I'm [not the only one](https://www.fast.ai/2019/03/06/fastai-swift/).
 But this isn't the post for that.
 At a minimum, Nx meant the prospect of deploying our machine learning models as part of our Elixir app instead of maintaining Python microservices alongside.

 Immediately, however, I knew there was a potential challenge to adoption and an opportunity to make something I knew that I'd really love and thought others would too.
 Something I've commented on wistfully a bunch of times but never had an incentive to allocate the time or energy to championing.
 Dataframes in Elixir.

-See, I cut my data science teeth in R. I love R. I love the `tidyverse`.
-I pray at the alter of Hadley Wickham.
-But I also know that R is a crazy language.
+See, I cut my data science teeth in R. I love R. I love the [`tidyverse`](https://www.tidyverse.org).
+I pray at the alter of [Hadley Wickham](https://hadley.nz).
+But I also know that [R is a crazy language](http://www.talyarkoni.org/blog/2012/06/08/r-the-master-troll-of-statistical-languages/).
 Much of the effort of the `tidyverse` has been to emphasise functional paradigms in R. Because what is data science but piping data through functions?
 And R is great at that now.
-You can read this and -- even if you have no knowledge of R -- you know what's going on.
+You can read this and -- even if you have no knowledge of R -- you know what's going on:

 ```R
 df |>